Matin0789/FinalFight/README.md

 # FinalFight
-This repositories creat for FCP lesson in BASU univercity This game is a take on WindWings game
+This repositories creat for FCP lesson in BASU univercity.\n This game is a take on WindWings game.